maximdeclercq/vtk-hackathon-2021/readme.md

 ## 3.b.
 Analysis on pre-filled dataset

-TODO Nelis
+This analysis on the pre-filled dataset can be done separately from all the rest.

+The analysis should be performed using [this notebook on Google Colab](https://colab.research.google.com/drive/1uebtfVFwjz8DYoz_B2eD4yoBX1EWkxER?usp=sharing).
+The notebook contains a description of the data and the tasks that should be implemented.
+Furthermore, it contains the already-implemented code to load the data from Cloud Storage into a Dataframe.
-This part of the analysis can be done separately from all the rest.
-It works on a dataset we have already loaded into BigQuery for you.
-The analysis itself should be done using the [Pandas](https://pandas.pydata.org/) library, which is one of the most well-known data analysis packages in use.
-You can run a notebook locally or work on [Google Colab](https://colab.research.google.com/) which offers hosted notebooks.
+For the analysis you will use the [Pandas](https://pandas.pydata.org/docs/) library, which is one of the most well-known data analysis Python packages.

-### Dataset Analysis with Pandas

-The analysis should be performed in a Python Notebook using Pandas.

-Go to the [Google Colab](https://colab.research.google.com/) and Upload `data/solution.ipynb` in there to fire up a notebook.
-Alternatively, you can run this notebook locally if you happen to have the necessary software installed.
-Follow the instructions in the notebook from there.